Infratentorial (Posterior Fossa) Ependymoma

 - Displaces rather than invades adjacent parenchyma

-- Lobulated, often calcified mass arising within inferior portion of 4th ventricle
+- Lobulated, often calcified mass arising within inferior portion of the fourth ventricle

 - Variable enhancement on contrast-enhanced CT